Timeline of the Royal Commission

 Faith-based Redress Hearing: Phase Two

-In the second phase of the hearing, witnesses for the churches will give evidence regarding the redress processes of the Catholic Church, Anglican Church, and the Salvation Army.
+In the second phase of the hearing, witnesses for Faith-based institutions (including the Catholic Church, Anglican Church, and the Salvation Army) gave evidence on their processes for resolving historic and current abuse claims.